fluidjax/assets/docs/qredochain.md

 }
 ```

-Any number of transfer rules can be attached to
+An Asset can have any number of transfer rules, 0 means the asset can't by updated (immutable), 1 or more define the update signing requirements for mutable assets.

 ### Transfer example